adsabs/ADSReferencePipeline/README.md

     python run.py XML -p <parse filename>

-* List source files to be processed using the command

-    python run.py XML -s <list of source filenames separated by spaces>

 #####To resolve source files in a directory:
 * Specify the directory, the file extension to locate in that directory, and an optional cutoff time parameter, to consider only source files with modified date after the cutoff date

     python run.py DIR -p <source files path> -e <source files extension> <cutoff date (optional)>

+#####To query database for xml parser specifically:

+* Specify source files to see if pipeline has parser for it

+    python run.py PARSER -p <source filename>

+* Specific publisher type to get a list of source files processed

+    python run.py PARSER -p <publisher>

 ## Maintainers